Our two-year Key Stage 4 curriculum builds upon the rich literacy, numeracy and thinking skills our students acquire at Key Stage 3.

 In designing this curriculum, we recognise the importance of preparing our students to become successful students, responsible citizens, and confident individuals.

-At the heart of our quality first teaching is differentiation, assessment and feedback.
-Teachers regularly review the curriculum to build on retrieval practice and the deepening of student knowledge and skills.
+At the heart of our quality first teaching is well thought out curriculum planning, assessment and feedback.
+Teachers regularly review the curriculum to build on retrieval practice deepening student knowledge and skills.
 All students follow Learning Journeys for each module of work which accumulate in summative assessments and a deep marked formative assessment marked in accordance with GCSE marking and assessment criteria.
-Students also sit three sets of trial GCSE examinations throughout Key Stage 4, in order to hone their examination technique and to ‘put into practice’ their learning of GCSE content.
+Students also sit two sets of trial GCSE examinations throughout Key Stage 4, in order to hone their examination technique and to ‘put into practice’ their learning of GCSE content.

-Interwoven into our Key Stage 4 curriculum offer is a careers focus, where students have the opportunity to explore different careers in depth throughout the Key Stage and importantly, make links between these careers and the GCSE subjects that they are studying.
-There is also a wide range of extracurricular activities and trips to support their learning, and ensure all students are responsible citizens and actively engage in our community positively.
+Interwoven into our Key Stage 4 curriculum offer is a careers focus, where students have the opportunity to explore different careers in depth throughout the Key Stage and make links between these careers and the GCSE subjects that they are studying.
+There is also a wide range of extra-curricular activities and trips on offer to support their learning and understanding.

 A fundamental aspect of the Key Stage 4 curriculum at Orleans Park is ensuring that students are well-informed of the different post-16 pathways that are available to them via the Baker Clause.
 This is not just delivered via departments and in lessons, but also (and not limited to) the PSHE curriculum, during tutor time and specific ‘careers within the curriculum’ weeks, careers days, Unifrog, external speakers from colleges and apprenticeships, and the school’s careers advisor.